costeacostin/fileServerHomework/README.md

 java -cp target/fileserver-1.0-SNAPSHOT.jar Main <PORT> <SERVER_HOME>
 <PORT> The port that will be used by the server (check if that port is used by another process)
 <SERVER_HOME> Filepath of the directory where the clients will have access to write or get files
+Right now you need to provide the absolute path in order to work

 eg: java -cp target/fileserver-1.0-SNAPSHOT.jar Main 5000 C:\Users\user\Desktop\fileServer-master\target